 Other Statutory Provisions

-Additionally, municipalities are not authorized to restrict the lawful carrying of firearms on public streets unless pedestrian or vehicular traffic is prohibited in an area for the purpose of a temporary event.
-In that case, individuals with concealed handgun licenses may be prohibited from possessing a firearm in the event area.5
+Additionally, municipalities are not authorized to restrict the lawful carrying of firearms on public streets.
+In 2020, the state repealed a provision that allowed a municipality to restrict the carrying of firearms by all individuals, including concealed carry permittees, on public streets when pedestrian or vehicular traffic is prohibited in an area for the purpose of a temporary event.5

 Section 8-12-5a is not to be read to limit the authority of West Virginia municipalities the general power to enact and enforce ordinances to “arrest, convict and punish” individuals for illegally carrying or possessing handguns or to restrict the commercial use of real estate in designated areas through planning or zoning ordinances.6

 County commissions, like municipalities, are denied authority to regulate the purchase, possession, transfer, ownership, carrying, transportation, sale or storage of firearms and ammunition.7 However, this provision does not prohibit local governments from regulating “the commercial use of real estate in designated areas through planning or zoning ordinances.”8

 See our page on Immunity Statutes in West Virginia for information regarding lawsuits by local governments against shooting ranges and the gun industry.

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at email@example.com.Contact